wangsha/flask-caching/docs/index.rst

 ``CACHE_KEY_PREFIX``            A prefix that is added before all keys.
                                 This makes it possible to use the same memcached server for different apps.
-                                Used only for RedisCache and MemcachedCache ``CACHE_SOURCE_CHECK``          The default condition applied to function decorators which controls if the source code of the function should be included when forming the
+                                Used only for RedisCache, MemcachedCache and DynamoDbCache ``CACHE_SOURCE_CHECK``          The default condition applied to function decorators which controls if the source code of the function should be included when forming the